Principal Investigatorship at SLAC

 The Principal Investigator's Role

-The Principal Investigator (PI) role provides an individual with the authority to lead the definition and delivery of a research program.
+The Principal Investigator (PI) or co-principal investigator (Co-PI) is a privilege provided to an individual with the authority to lead the definition and delivery of a research program.
 This represents an important step in the career of scientists and engineers, enabling them to strike out in new directions based on their own ideas.

 SLAC Principal Investigator Eligibility

-For grants funded by other agencies or private sponsors, Stanford’s principal investigatorship policy applies.
-Stanford Research Policy grants all faculty the privilege of being principal investigators of sponsored research projects.
-For others, there are several exceptions to the PI policy, which are allowed under specific circumstances.
+For grants funded by other agencies, external sponsors including SU seed funds, Stanford’s principal investigatorship policy applies.
+This policy grants PI-ship to SLAC staff in certain employment categories via several exceptions to the PI eligibility policy, which are allowed under specific circumstances.
 Further information on PI eligibility is found in the Stanford Research Policy Handbook (RPH) Section 2.
-This section contains the information, policy, and guidance on PI eligibility and criteria for exceptions.
+This section contains information, policy, and guidance on PI eligibility and criteria for exceptions and is summarized below.
+An informational resource on Stanford RPH with SLAC-relevant summaries is available in the collection of link buttons further below.

 PI-Ship Information